 Many teachers are unfamiliar with the practice of engaging in an argument from evidence.
 And, other teachers only use the CER framework.
 Here are some ideas for improving this practice in the classroom.

-1) Step back to a previous grade level band.
+1) Step back to a previous grade-level band.

 This is one of my favorite strategies for scaffolding Science and Engineering Practices.
 Simply look at the NSTA Matrix for the Practices.
 Then, look at what students should have learned in previous grade levels.
 Often, students did not have access to this content.
-Or, they didn't reach proficiency when they were first exposed.
-Therefore, the previous grade-level band is a great place to start to look for ideas for scaffolding.
+Or, they didn’t reach proficiency when they were first exposed.
+Therefore, the previous grade-level band is a great place to start looking for ideas for scaffolding.